 Indications for a clear liquid diet include a number of medical conditions or surgical procedures.

 While there are no formal contraindications for a clear liquid diet, there are some significant considerations to think about when utilizing this diet choice.

 Several choices available to this diet are high in carbohydrates and simple sugars.
 People with diabetes should be cautious about their options and are at risk for hyper- and hypoglycemia.
 They should also check their blood sugars regularly when on this diet.

 This diet should not last for a duration of more than a few days when possible.
 It is challenging to provide the necessary nutrients and calories needed while maintaining a clear liquid diet.
-Transition to solid foods should take place as rapidly as possible and multidisciplinary communication can produce the best patient outcomes.
+Transition to solid foods should take place as rapidly as possible and an interprofessional communication can produce the best patient outcomes.

 If a person is in an in-patient facility, the nurse will review the diet order.
 It is vital for all healthcare team members to have full understanding regarding what items are acceptable in a clear liquid diet.

 This should be reviewed in detail with the patient as well.
-Conversations with the multidisciplinary team should occur as needed about the patient's readiness to advance the diet.
+Conversations with the an interprofessional team should occur as needed about the patient's readiness to advance the diet.

 If a person is going to be utilizing a clear liquid diet at home, it is vital for the healthcare team that orders the diet to ensure proper patient education when ordering such a diet.
 Handouts that patients can take home are a helpful aid.

 It is recommended to minimize gastric volume at the time of surgery to lower the risk of aspiration with anesthesia or sedation.
 Different food items are digested and emptied from the stomach at different rates, and stimulate gastric secretions and acid production depending upon their constituent makeup.
 To mitigate this risk, most providers recommend not to eat solid foods eight hours prior to the procedure and may allow clear liquids up to two hours prior to procedures.